tmgthb/Autonomous-Agents/README.md

 [Aitomia: Your Intelligent Assistant for AI-Driven Atomistic and Quantum Chemical Simulations](http://arxiv.org/abs/2505.08195v1)

 - Aitomia: introduces an intelligent assistant platform for AI-driven atomistic and quantum chemical simulations, with Chatbot (user interface), AI Agents (task execution), LLMs (fine-tuned models), Rule-based Agents (fail-safe logic), Retrieval-Augmented Generation (RAG) system (knowledge retrieval), MLatom ecosystem (computational backend), Cloud Computing Services (simulation execution), and Database (information storage).
-- The platform leverages fine-tuned large language models, rule-based agents, and a retrieval-augmented generation system to assist users in setting up, running, and analyzing simulations.
+- The platform leverages fine-tuned LLMs, rule-based agents, and a retrieval-augmented generation system to assist users in setting up, running, and analyzing simulations.
 - Aitomia integrates with the MLatom ecosystem and cloud computing services like Aitomistic Hub and XACS to provide a wide range of computational chemistry capabilities.